Terms and Conditions

 4. LIMITATIONS OF LIABILITY

-4.010 Spee Dee Delivery’s maximum liability for loss and damage is $100.00 per package unless shipper elects to purchase declared value coverage as set forth in Section 4.20 below.
+4.010 Spee Dee Delivery’s maximum liability for loss and damage is $100.00 per package/pallet or LTL shipment unless shipper elects to purchase declared value coverage as set forth in Section 4.020 below.
 Spee Dee Delivery will pay the shipper’s replacement cost (not the retail or wholesale cost charged by the shipper).

-4.020 To request declared value coverage for a package with a value over $100, the shipper must enter the amount of declared value coverage requested in the declared value column of the Shipping Book or Manifest.
+4.020 To request declared value coverage for a package/pallet or LTL shipment with a value over $100, the shipper must enter the amount of declared value coverage requested in the declared value column of the Shipping Book or Manifest.
 (Note: the insurance column in older shipping books or manifests).
-The cost of the declared value coverage is 75 cents for each $100 in coverage, or fraction thereof, up to a maximum of $36.75 for the maximum declared value policy coverage of $5,000.
+The cost of the declared value coverage is $1.10 for each $100 in coverage, or fraction thereof, up to a maximum of $53.90 for the maximum declared value policy coverage of $5,000.
 This charge is in addition to any other applicable charge.
 With LTL shipments both the BOL and package must be clearly labeled as having additional declared value.
-Pick-up tags may not be used to request declared value coverage.
+Additional declared value is not available for Pick-Up Tag Service or Spee Dee EZR.

 Shipper will be required to furnish proof for any claim for loss or damage.
 In no event shall Spee Dee Delivery’s liability exceed the shipper’s replacement cost.